payneteasy/php-library-payneteasy-api/doc/en/library-internals/00-payment-data.md

 recurrentCardFrom   |[RecurrentCard](#RecurrentCard)    |               |Payment source recurrent card recurrentCardTo     |[RecurrentCard](#RecurrentCard)    |               |Payment destination recurrent card

-**status** field is filled by transaction handler after building payment request according to operation implemented by the handler.
+The **status** field is filled by transaction handler after building payment request according to operation implemented by the handler.

 ### <a name="QueryConfig"></a> QueryConfig